hqadeer/AutoStocks/README.md

 # AutoStocks

 ### Goal:
-A Node.js web app to manage a virtual stock portfolio and provide API end-points to test trading algorithms.
+A Node.js web app to manage a virtual stock portfolio and back-test trading algorithms.

+This is an on-going project.
+My long-term goal is to use this to validate strategies and trade real money.

 ### Current features:

 1) Secure logins and sign-ups using Passport.js

-2) Support for stock price-checking using the AlphaVantage API.
+2) Support for stock price-checking using the IEX API.

 3) Support for buying and selling stocks.